How To Feed A Loon

 • In a medium-sized bowl, whisk together the bouillon cube, garlic, mustard, Worcestershire, and broth.

-1 beef bouillon cube, 3 cloves garlic, 1 tbsp whole grain mustard, 1 tbsp Worcestershire sauce, 2 cups beef broth
+1 beef bouillon cube, 3 cloves garlic, 1 tablespoon whole grain mustard, 1 tablespoon Worcestershire sauce, 2 cups beef broth

 • Place the brisket in a large pot (with lid), fat side down.
 Pour the braising liquid into the pot around the brisket.
 Pour the beer around the side of the brisket.
 Toss the peppercorns into the liquid.
 Add enough water to almost completely submerge the meat.